cvijoviclab/PEPSDI/README.md

 PEPSDI is introduced, and described, in the manuscript *add*.
 To get started with PEPSDI the examples in the manuscript are available as notebooks under *Code/Examples*.
 This folder also contains notebooks on how to leverage the underlaying algorithms in PEPSDI to perform single-individual inference.
 An extensive tutorial is further available under the examples-folder.
 The results presented in the manuscript were produced by the scripts in *Code/Result_paper*-folder.

 This repository is a first (pre-alpha) version of PEPSDI.
 If wanting to use PEPSDI, and need help, the corresponding author in the manuscript can be contacted.

+## Cite Us
+If you use PEPSDI in your scientific work, please cite:
+S. Persson, N. Welkenhuysen, S. Shashkova, S. Wiqvist, P. Reith, G. Schmidt, U. Picchini, M. Cvijovic Scalable and flexible inference framework for stochastic dynamic single-cell models.
+(2022) PLoS Comput Biol 18(5): e1010082. https://doi.org/10.1371/journal.pcbi.1010082

 ## A closer look at PEPSDI